CodeFlowBench: A Multi-turn, Iterative Benchmark for Complex Code Generation: CodeFlowBench

 \paragraph{Subproblem Generation Phase} This phase functions as a \textit{general framework} for transforming monolithic solutions into the codeflow format.
 First, we parse the AST of the verified solution to extract and topologically sort function dependencies.
 We treat each function as a distinct subproblem, employing Deepseek-V3 \citep{liu2024deepseek} to back-translate its logic into a natural language statement.
 Next, we execute the full solution against public test cases, instrumenting function calls to capture input-output pairs as ground-truth unit tests for each subproblem.
 Finally, we annotate problem complexity such as dependency structure complexity, metrics that correlate strongly with official difficulty ratings.
 Implementation details are provided in Appendix \ref{sec: Detail of Subproblems Generation}--\ref{sec: Detail of Test Cases Generation}.

-\textbf{Remark.} To ensure our pipeline is not biased by the LLMs used for subproblem description and code generation, we conducted several ablation studies.
-We assessed description consistency across models and validated quality via Human-LLM cross-validation.
-Furthermore, we verified the structural stability of code decomposition across different LLMs.
-Ablation details are found in Appendix \ref{sec: Ablation Study of LLM usage}, and cost estimates for pipeline running are in Appendix \ref{sec: cost estimation} for interested readers.
+\textbf{Remark.} Our AST-based decomposition pipeline is fundamentally grounded in established software engineering principles. \sizhe{By decomposing monolithic solutions at the function level via AST parsing, our methodology inherently enforces the Single Responsibility Principle (SRP) and Separation of Concerns (SoC).
+Each extracted subproblem represents a cohesive logical unit with well-defined interfaces, ensuring the benchmark evaluates realistic modularity.} Moreover, our strict source curation prevents the inheritance of underlying structural flaws.
+To further ensure this pipeline is not biased by the LLMs used for subproblem description and code generation, we conducted several ablation studies.
+We assessed description consistency across models, validated quality via Human-LLM cross-validation, and verified the structural stability of code decomposition across different LLMs.
+Ablation details are found in Appendix \ref{sec: Ablation Study of LLM usage}, and cost estimates for pipeline running are in Appendix \ref{sec: cost estimation}.